-CHAPTER 57 FLAMMABLE AND COMBUSTIBLE LIQUIDS
+CHAPTER 57 FLAMMABLE AND COMBUSTIBLE LIQUIDS Section 29-291a of the

 (Amd) 5701.1 Scope and application.
 Prevention, control and mitigation of dangerous conditions related to storage, use, dispensing, mixing and handling of flammable and combustible liquids shall be in accordance with this chapter, Chapter 50, and NFPA 30.
-The provisions of this code regulates items involving building construction, services or systems.
-Pursuant to section 29-291a of the Connecticut General Statutes, the Connecticut State Fire Prevention Code shall be applicable for oil burners, flammable and combustible liquids, gas equipment and piping, liquefied gas and liquefied natural gas, hazardous chemicals, and processes and activities that occur in the building or structure that are not used to support the building components services or systems, and for the purposes of prevention of fire and other related emergencies.
+The provisions of this code regulates items involving building construction, services and/or systems.
+Pursuant to Connecticut General Statutes, section 29-291a as amended by Public Act 21-165 the Connecticut State Fire Prevention Code as applicable for oil burners, flammable and combustible liquids, gas equipment and piping, liquefied gas and liquefied natural gas, hazardous chemicals, and processes and activities that occur in the building or structure that are not used to support the building components services and/or systems, and for the purposes of prevention of fire and other related emergencies.

+shall be

+Pg 72

-- (Del) 5703.6.3.1 Existing piping.
-Delete section. - (Del) 5706.3 Well drilling and operating.
-Delete section in its entirety. - (Del) 5706.6 Tank vehicles and vehicle operation.
-Delete section in its entirety. - (Del) Section 5707 ON-DEMAND MOBILE FUELING OPERATIONS Delete section in its entirety.
+(Del) 5703.6.3.1 Existing Piping.
+Delete section.

+(Del) 5706.3 Well drilling and operating.
+Delete section in its entirety.

+(Del) 5706.6 Tank Vehicles and vehicle operation.
+Delete section in its entirety.

+(Del) Section 5707 ON-DEMAND MOBILE FUELING OPERATIONS Delete section in its entirety.